 Our FSMD functional partitioning technique is applied before synthesis.
 The original FSMD is first partitioned into several smaller mutually-exclusive FSMDs.
-Each of these smaller FSMDs is then synthesized to its own custom processor, having its own controller and datapath.
-The reason why FSMD functional partitioning can significantly reduce power is that each processor is smaller than the original one large processor implementing the entire process, and only one processor is executing a computation at any given time while the other processors will be idle.
+Each of these smaller FSMDs is then synthesized to its own custom processor, having its own The reason why FSMD controller and datapath. functional partitioning can significantly reduce power is that each processor is smaller than the original one large processor implementing the entire process, and only one processor is executing a computation at any given time while the other processors will be idle.
 When a processor is idle, we have, in effect, shut down both the controller and the datapath for that processor.
-Thus, greater power saving is possible.
+Thus, power reduction is possible through functional partitioning because it reduces the overall switching activities of the entire system by localizing the activities within smaller processors, hence, power consumed per operation is less.

-Figure 4 shows the result of applying the FSMD functional partitioning technique to the sample circuit of Figure 1.
-Here, we have two smaller mutually exclusive processors.
-The first processor containing the controller and datapath for executing state s1, and the second processor containing the controller and datapath for executing states s0, s2, and s3.
+Figure 5 shows the result of applying the FSMD functional partitioning technique to the sample circuit of Figure 2.
+Here, we have two smaller mutually-exclusive processors.
+The first processor contains the controller and datapath for executing state s1, and the second processor contains the controller and datapath for executing states s0, s2, and s3.
 Thus, when x=0, only processor 2 needs to be active.
 Processor 1 remains inactive in an idle state waiting for processor 2 to wake it up if necessary.
 The datapath of processor 1 is not consuming power because the inputs are not changing.
 The power consumed by both controllers is reduced because of their smaller size.
 Furthermore, the power consumed by processor 1's controller is reduced even more because it is in an idle state.
 The overhead in this technique is the communication and possible duplication of registers.

 In addition to reducing power, FSMD functional partitioning also provides solutions to a variety of synthesis problems.
 These include I/O satisfaction by reducing total I/O by as much as 67% (which could impact physical design positively), reduced synthesis runtime by as much as 85%, and hardware / software tradeoffs [7].
 Furthermore, our technique does not require the modification of the synthesis tool.
-The relevance of using the FSMD model is that many circuit designs are still specified at the registertransfer level using this model.
+The relevance of using the FSMD model is that many circuit designs are still specified at the register-transfer level using this model.
 However, partitioning introduces extra power consumption for inter-processor communication between the smaller FSMDs.
-Thus, the problem that must be solved is one of partitioning such that the reduction in power for computations far outweighs the power increase for communication, while also minimizing the increase in total circuit size and execution time.
+Thus, the problem that must be solved is one of partitioning such that the reduction in power for computations far outweighs the power increase for communication, while also minimizing the increase in total circuit size and execution time, and preserving the cycle-by-cycle behavior.

-Figure 4.
+Figure 5.
 FSMD partitioning technique.